vinanrra/Docker-7DaysToDie/README.md

 ### ALERTS

-LinuxGSM allows alerts to be received using various methods, should the game server require your attention
+LinuxGSM allows alerts to be received using various methods, multiple alerts can be enable at same time:

+* Discord
+* Email (Not tested)
+* IFTTT
+* Mailgun
+* Pushbullet
+* Pushover
+* Telegram
+* Slack

 Alert settings can be changed in */path/to/Alerts/common.cfg*